Ali Abd-al-Aziz al-Isawi

-On 28 November, NTC chief military prosecutor Yussef Al-Aseifr announced that Isawi had been named chief suspect in the killing of Abdul Fatah Younis.
+On 28 November, NTC chief military prosecutor Yussef Al-Aseifr announced that Isawi had been named chief suspect in the killing of Abdul Fatah Younis, a senior military officer of the Gaddafi regime who had defected to the rebel side in the Libyan Civil War.
 Isawi denied involvement in the killing, saying he "never signed any decision relating to Abdel Fattah Younes."